Chocolate Crepe Cake

 METHOD

-11. Transfer the assembled cake to the refrigerator (no need to cover it, but if you want to, cover it loosely with plastic wrap).
-Chill the cake for at least 4 hours (and up to 24 hours) before slicing and serving.
-If desired, decorate the finished cake with a thin layer of lemon curd, fresh fruit, or serve slices with fruit sauce.
+5. Transfer the assembled cake to the refrigerator (no need to cover it, but if you want to, cover it loosely with plastic wrap).
+Chill the cake for at least 4 hours (and up to 24 hours) before finishing and serving.